*Note Regarding the Fall 2021 Application Cycle

 - Two terms of Directed Reading and Research (AFST 590a and 900b ) during which students will complete the required thesis.

-The choice of courses must be approved by the Director of Graduate Studies, David Simon.
-Students should consult with him as soon as possible in the first term.
+The choice of courses must be approved by the Director of Graduate Studies, Stephanie Newell.
+Students should consult with her as soon as possible in the first term.

 The Master’s Thesis: The Master’s thesis is based upon research on a topic approved by the Director of Graduate Studies and advised by a faculty member with expertise or specialized competence in the chosen topic.Students must submit their thesis for joint evaluation by the adviser and a second reader, who is chosen by the student in consultation with the DGS.
 An archive of recent MA thesis titles can be viewed on the thesis archive (link to archive).